Daniel-Mock/algorithms-data_structures/README.md

 # algorithms-data_structures
-#### This repositor is dedicated to tracking progress made on learning new algorithms and data structures useful in areas of Computer Engineering.
+#### This repository is dedicated to tracking progress made on learning new algorithms and data structures useful in areas of Computer Engineering.
  #### References will be taken from www.leetcode.com
  ![](images/lc.png)